 - Students can use the accessibility features on the computer to accommodate vision difficulties and preferences.

 - Exam markers can access all of the exams in one place from flexible locations.
-No need to lug exam booklets all over the place for marking.
+No need to lug around exam booklets for marking.

 Is the LAC available as a proctored space for students writing paper-based exams?